open-education-hub/operating-systems/content/chapters/compute/lab/content/arena.md

 This reduction uses threads to calculate the sum, similar to `summ_array_threads.c`, but in a much more optimised form.

 Now compile and run the `sum_array_threads_openmp` binary using 1, 2, 4, and 8 threads as before.
-You'll see lower running times than `sum_array_threads` due to the highly-optimised code emmited by the compiler.
+You'll see lower running times than `sum_array_threads` due to the highly-optimised code emitted by the compiler.
 For this reason and because library functions are usually much better tested than your own code, it is always preferred to use a library function for a given task.

 ## Shared Memory